HuaYy1/decagon/README.md

 [project website](http://snap.stanford.edu/decagon).
 To run the code on the full dataset first download all data files from the [project website](http://snap.stanford.edu/decagon).
 The polypharmacy dataset is already preprocessed and ready to use.
 After cloning the project, replace the synthetic example in `main.py` with the polypharmacy dataset and run the model.

+### Dataset

+You can Download the real dataset on the [project website](http://snap.stanford.edu/decagon).
+Creat a data folder. put the data on this folder and unzip the data.
+There should be six .csv files on the data folder.

 ## Citing